15: The Bear

 “Did he get you anywhere other than on the back here?”
 He asked.

 He continued to ask questions to keep me alert while EMS arrived.
-It’s all sort of hazy from there until EMS got there.
-What a guy.
+It’s all sort of hazy from that point until they got there.
+What a guy, Hunter Jeremiah Hartley.

 I’m alright, obviously.
 I’m back in my cabin recording this.
-If I ever die during one of these adventures, I’m legally required to talk in spoooooky ghoooost voice so that you know I’m a ghost now.
+If I ever die during one of these adventures, I’m legally required to talk in [Spooky ghost voice.] spooky ghost voice [Normal voice.] so that you know I’m a ghost now.
 I’m permanently scarred, but who isn’t these days?
 Bear attacks are far from the worst part of playing WOE.BEGONE.
-A smarter, more determined animal could have killed me right then and there if it wanted to and a lot of those smarter, more determined animals are controlling this whole time travel game.
-I’m so much better at murder than that bear.
+A smarter, more determined animal could have killed me right then and there if it wanted to, and a lot of those smarter, more determined animals are controlling this whole time travel game?
+I’m much better at murder than that bear.
 Stupid bear.

 I messaged the gamerunners as soon as I was left alone in my medical ward bed that night.
 “Didn’t make it to the cabin, obviously.
 Couldn’t you have stopped the bear before it mutilated me?”

-The responded almost immediately, despite it being quite late at that point.
-“We have no idea what you are talking about.
-This is not a joke, we really don’t know.
-You can’t make it to the cabin? -W.BG.”
+They responded almost immediately, despite it being almost two a.m. at that point.
+“We have no idea what you’re talking about.
+This is not a joke; we really don’t know.
+You can’t make it to the cabin?
+W.BG.”

 The gamerunners not understanding the severity of my injuries led me to believe that they really didn’t know what had happened to me.
-But, I know that that bear disappeared.
-True, I didn’t see it with my own eyes, but I looked up as soon as the breathing stops.
+But I know that bear disappeared.
+True, I didn’t see it with my own eyes, but I did look up as soon as the breathing stopped.
 I know I did.
-True, I was under attack and my account might be far from an objective one, but I know what I saw.
+True, I was under attack, and my account might be far from an objective one, but I know what I saw.
 I know what happened.

 And we’re right back to the Matt thing.
 Who did this?
-Who is helping me and why?
-It doesn’t make any sense and I don’t have any way of figuring it out.
-Is it someone else with access to Flinch?
+Who is helping me, and why?
+It doesn’t make any sense, and I don’t have any way of figuring it out.
+Is there someone else with access to Flinch?
 Who would that even be?
 Are there two shadowy groups of people toying with me now?

 This has been WOE.BEGONE.
-Next time: I don’t know, man.
-Maybe I can walk down a path and walk up to a cabin without it being a big dramatic production.
+Next time?
+[Huffs, annoyed.]
+I don’t know, man.
+Maybe I can walk down a path, and walk up to a cabin door without it being a big, dramatic production?
 Unlikely.
+[Normal tone.]
 Thanks for playing.